texttochange/vusion-documentation/en/features/contentvariable.rst

 **Caution**

 Pay attention to the capitalization of contentVariable.
 If other capital letters are applied it won't work.
-The key is also capitol sensitive, so if you use 'temperature' in stead of 'Temperature' the message will not be delivered.
+The key is also capital sensitive, so if you use 'temperature' in stead of 'Temperature' the message will not be delivered.

 Participant variable